 For a delta sync cycle (start-adsyncsynccycle delta), you can use the below syntax

-If you wish to run Start-ADSyncSyncCycle Azure PowerShell cmdlet before you start the very first thing you need to make sure of is, you have logged into the Azure AD Connect server.
+If you wish to run the Start-ADSyncSyncCycle Azure PowerShell cmdlet before you start, the first thing you need to ensure is that you have logged into the Azure AD Connect server.

 Now, run the below Azure PowerShell cmdlet.

-Once, you ran the above cmdlet, there might be a chance, you will get the below error and you got the below error then you can click on the same link to fix the issue.
+Start-ADSyncSyncCycle -PolicyType DeltaOnce you run the above cmdlet, there is a chance you will get the below error.
+If you do, then you can click on the same link to fix the issue.

 The term ‘Start-ADSyncSyncCycle’ is not recognized error